Kyungho0511/3d-scan-with-spatial-analysis/README.md

    - Use platforms like Vercel or Netlify for deployment.
    - Adjust paths in the React app if needed.

+## Dataset License
+The InLUT dataset is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 ## Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.